Texas governor directs state agencies to investigate some transgender medical treatments as ‘child abuse’

 In August, the Department of Family and Protective Services began to recognize certain gender-affirming surgeries as “child abuse” after receiving pressure from the governor, the Texas Tribune reported.

 Texas is among several states that have attempted to restrict the treatments for transgender youths, along with limits to bathroom access and participation in sports.
 In April, Arkansas legislators passed the country’s first law banning gender-affirming treatments for minors.
-This month, South Dakota Gov. Kristi L. Noem (R) signed a bill that bans transgender girls and college-aged women from participating in female sports, joining nine other states that have passed such a ban, The Post reported.
+This month, South Dakota Gov. Kristi L. Noem (R) signed a bill that bans transgender girls and college-age women from participating in female sports, joining nine other states that have passed such a ban, The Post reported.

 Major medical associations, including the American Academy of Pediatrics, have supported the use of gender-affirming care for transgender children, although doctors generally recommend waiting until a child reaches puberty to begin medications such as puberty blockers or hormone treatments, The Post has reported.